kean/articles/2021-02-13-xcframeworks-caveats.markdown

 <img height="200px" alt="Pulse, a structured logging system built using SwiftUI" class="NewScreenshot" src="{{ site.url }}/images/posts/xcframeworks/03.png">

-With this approach, I was finally able to ship my frameworks[^1].
+With this approach, I was finally able to ship my frameworks[^2].
 As a final test, I uploaded the app with the frameworks to TestFlight.

 If I were more diligent, I would've learned about the limitations before starting my work.
 I'm now thinking, could Xcode do something to at least communicate the problem early?
 It couldn't when I was writing a manifest, initially the package dependency was in a different repo.
 But it could probably throw a more user-friendly error during dependency resolution saying that the configuration isn't supported.

-But the main thing that even with a few hiccups I was able to achieve what I needed and Pulse could now be distributed which I'm happy with.
+The main thing is that with a few hiccups but I was able to achieve what I needed and Pulse could now be distributed.

 <div class="References" markdown="1">